thahnen/sonarlint-eclipse-launcher/README.md

 **INFO: Currently uninstalling these casks doesn't work correctly as the copied applications are not removed!**

-## UTM - Virtual machines

-[UTM](https://mac.getutm.app/) is used for virtualization and testing SonarLint for Eclipse on different operating systems including investigation of potential issues.
-Every virtual machine will have a specific folder with scripts and other configuration (e.g. *utm-macos-13* for a macOS Ventura virtual machine).

-- *startup.sh* must be run after login, used for setting up shared folder and installing certificates
-- *init.sh* must be run after *startup.sh* in order to update the local machine and install missing dependencies

-On macOS the scripts will be linked on the Desktop via tiny helper applications starting the shell scripts!

 ## TODOs:

 There are still some things left to do: